 The Outcome: Will the candidate remember the super cool office you have, the mocha-strawberry-smoothie machine you have in the kitchen, or the hour long wait you had them suffer through?
 Sadly, this mistake is usually paired with not being prepared with interview questions.

 You wouldn't accept a candidate coming late to the interview, so you have to hold yourself to the same standard.
+That's why VC Ben Horowitz fines his team $10 per minute for being late to meetings.

 What to do instead: This isn't a doctor's office.
 Their time is as valuable as yours.
 Don't schedule an interview if you know it will be hard to have it then.
 Don't schedule more interviews than you can handle in a day, either.
 Consider narrowing your filter of which candidates advance if you're finding you have too many interviews to balance all your other work responsibilities.

-Mistake #4: Giving unclear instructions
+Interview Mistakes #4: Giving unclear instructions

-The Situation: Your uber on the way to your interview gets caught in traffic and you don't get there quite as early as you'd like.
+The Situation: Your Uber on the way to your interview gets caught in traffic and you don't get there quite as early as you'd like.
 The address they give you is easy enough to find, but then you find out they're in a high rise, and security expects you to know what their office number is.

 Sweating profusely, you frantically search through your emails on your phone looking for hints.
 Finally, you're saved by someone walking in from the company, but not before you're totally stressed out...